tatethurston/TwirpScript/README.md

 ## What is this? 🧐

 TwirpScript is an implementation of [Twirp](https://blog.twitch.tv/en/2018/01/16/twirp-a-sweet-new-rpc-framework-for-go-5f2febbf35f).
 TwirpScript autogenerates Javascript or TypeScript clients and servers from [protocol buffers](https://developers.google.com/protocol-buffers/).
-The generated clients can be used in the browser _or_ NodeJS runtimes, enabling both fullstack protobuf web applications and server-to-server communication.
+The generated clients can be used in the browser _or_ Node.js runtimes, enabling both fullstack protobuf web applications and server-to-server communication.

 TwirpScript implements the latest [Twirp Wire Protocol (v7)](https://twitchtv.github.io/twirp/docs/spec_v7.html).